christyjacob4/web-tech-docs/docs/guide/prototypes.md

 # Prototypes
 Prototype is a property that is present in almost every function.
-The prototype is shared among all the object instances and those instances can access the properties of the prototype.
-For eg : The
+The prototype is shared among all the object instances and all those instances can access the properties of the prototype.
+For eg, The
-**hasOwnProperty()** is defined on the generic Object prototype but it can be accessed from any object as if it were an own property as shown.
+**hasOwnProperty()** method is defined on the generic Object prototype but it can be accessed from any object as if it were an own property as shown.

 ```js
 var book = {